Reductions in Force and Furloughs

 Separated employees are covered free by the Federal Employees’ Group Life Insurance program for 31 days.
 Employees who are separated and are not eligible for an immediate annuity may convert all or part of their life insurance to an individual policy without having to take a medical examination.
 The employee pays the entire cost of the conversion policy.
 The conversion must be made within 31 days after the effective date of the RIF or within 30 days after receiving the notice from the employing office about the right to convert, whichever is later.
 See Federal Employees’ Group Life Insurance in Chapter 8, Section 5.

-Employees who retire on an immediate annuity are eligible to continue their Basic life insurance as well as all three types of optional insurance, if they have it.
-At retirement, employees can elect a percentage of Basic coverage they wish to retain after age 65.
-Retirees must have been insured for the Basic coverage during the entire period the coverage was available or for the last five years of service immediately preceding the starting date of annuity payments.
+Employees who retire on an immediate annuity are eligible to continue their Basic life insurance as well as any type of optional insurance they have.
+At retirement, employees can elect a percentage of Basic, Option B and Option C coverage they wish to retain after age 65.
+Those who retire before age 65 are sent a notice on reaching that age reminding them of their decisions regarding those two options and are given the option to change those decisions.
+For those already over age 65 at the time of retirement, the notice is sent as soon as the retirement processing is completed.
 See Life Insurance in Retirement in Chapter 2, Section 2.